Château Léoville Barton, Saint-Julien

 Price

-A powerful, full-bodied wine with aromas of black and blue fruits, spices, and chocolate.
-Fantastic freshness and velvety tannins support an epic finish.
+A full-bodied wine featuring layers of opulent black fruits, exotic spices, and plush tannins.
+Remarkable tension and an epic finish.

 Price